cypress-io/testing-workshop-cypress/slides/05-xhr.md

 +++

-## Spying on adding an item XHR
+### Spying on adding an item XHR

 When you add an item through the DOM, the app makes `POST` XHR call.

 ![Post new item](img/post-item.png)

+Note:
+It is important to be able to use DevTools network tab to inspect the XHR and its request and response.

 +++

-## Todo 1/2
+**Todo 1/2**

-- write a test that confirms that new item is posted to the server
+- write a test "posts new item to the server" that confirms that new item is posted to the server

 ![Post new item](img/post-item.png)

+Note:
+see instructions in the `05-xhr/spec.js` for the test

 +++

-## Todo 2/2
+**Todo 2/2**

-- write a test that confirms that RESPONSE when a new item is posted to the server
+- write a test "posts new item to the server response" that confirms that RESPONSE when a new item is posted to the server

 ![Post new item response](img/post-item-response.png)

+Note:
+see instructions in the `05-xhr/spec.js` for the test

 +++